Quantum entanglement: Ensembles

 As mentioned above, a state of a quantum system is given by a unit vector in a Hilbert space.
-More generally, if one has less information about the system, then one calls it an 'ensemble' and describes it by a density matrix, which is a positive-semidefinite matrix, or a trace class when the state space is infinite-dimensional, and has trace 1.
-Again, by the spectral theorem, such a matrix takes the general form:
+More generally, if one has less information about the system, then one calls it an 'ensemble' and describes it by a density matrix, which is a positive-semidefinite matrix, or a trace class when the state space is infinite-dimensional, and which has trace 1.
+By the spectral theorem, such a matrix takes the general form:

 where the wi are positive-valued probabilities (they sum up to 1), the vectors α_{i} are unit vectors, and in the infinite-dimensional case, we would take the closure of such states in the trace norm.
 We can interpret ρ as representing an ensemble where $w_i$ is the proportion of the ensemble whose states are $|\alpha_i\rangle$.
 When a mixed state has rank 1, it therefore describes a 'pure ensemble'.
 When there is less than total information about the state of a quantum system we need density matrices to represent the state.

 Experimentally, a mixed ensemble might be realized as follows.
 Consider a "black box" apparatus that spits electrons towards an observer.
 The electrons' Hilbert spaces are identical.
 The apparatus might produce electrons that are all in the same state; in this case, the electrons received by the observer are then a pure ensemble.
 However, the apparatus could produce electrons in different states.
 For example, it could produce two populations of electrons: one with state $|\mathbf{z}+\rangle$ with spins aligned in the positive z direction, and the other with state $|\mathbf{y}-\rangle$ with spins aligned in the negative y direction.
 Generally, this is a mixed ensemble, as there can be any number of populations, each corresponding to a different state.